 When to go there: For mountaineering and hiking, during the warmer summer months between June and September.

 A historical region in the northwest of the country, Svaneti is one of Georgia’s best-kept secrets, which is why there are probably more donkeys and cows than cars in the region, or so they say.
-And that is one of the reasons why it is also such a great location for ski touring, it is so remote, that the snow is untouched, and the mountains, a symphony of nature.
-Furthermore, the stunning villages, Orthodox churches, and amazing medieval constructions make this region well worth exploring for its culture too.
+And that is one of the reasons why it is also such a great location for ski touring: it is so remote, that the snow is untouched, and the mountains, a symphony of nature.
+Furthermore, the stunning villages, Orthodox churches, and amazing medieval constructions make this an area well worth exploring for its culture too.

 The region is divided into Upper and Lower Svaneti, and home to Shkhara (5,193m), the tallest mountain in the country, as well as to the town of Mestia.
 It offers a wide variety of unexplored terrain for skiing that will allow you to enjoy tree runs and pristine virgin powder.

 Area / Region: In the municipality of Mestia.

 How to get there?
 You can get to Svaneti by car, marshrutka/minivan, taxi or you can take a plane from Tbilisi to Mestia or Kutaisi to Mestia to the Mestia Queen Tamar airport.
 Keep in mind that flights are not daily.

 When to go there: In the winter months, from December to April.

 For ski enthusiasts, another great area to explore in Georgia is the well-reputed Gudauri.
 This amazing winter sports haven is a ski resort in the Stepantsminda district that has some of the most delectable snow in the region.

 Want to add some other great skiing alternatives to your itinerary?
 Read more about the best ski touring spots in Georgia and take your freeriding adventure to a whole other level!